 Another note: Some of what you’re born with, you keep.
-If you were born with a male body, you have a prostate gland up there in your rectum.
-Your prostate remains even if you have SRS, so remember to get that checked once a year and anytime you notice rectal pain, frequent urination, or any other sign of prostate trouble.
+If you were born with a male body, you have a prostate gland up there adjacent to your rectum.
+Your prostate remains even if you have GCS, so remember to get that checked once a year and anytime you notice rectal pain, frequent urination, or any other sign of prostate trouble.
 If you were born with a female body and have not had a full hysterectomy, you have a cervix that needs to be screened for cervical cancer.
-If you are HIV-positive, follow the guidelines for prostate exams and Pap smears that are suggested for your natal gender: once a year for prostates over age 40, and once a year for cervixes (more often if you have a history of abnormal Paps).
+If you are HIV-positive, follow the guidelines for prostate exams and Pap smears that are suggested for your gender assigned at birth: once a year for prostates over age 40, and once a year for cervixes (more often if you have a history of abnormal Paps).
 If you have no cervix, natal or neo, an annual pelvic exam is recommended, though the value of vaginal Pap screening is unclear at this time.

 Speaking of Pap smears, anyone who has receptive anal sex is now encouraged to get an anal Pap to screen for HPV-related anal cell changes and cancers.
 HIV-positive people are at especially high risk for developing anal cancer, due to the immune system’s compromised ability to keep HPV under control.
 Butts are butts are butts no matter what your gender, so don’t shy away from the anal probe!
 Once-a-year screening is recommended for everyone with a history of receptive anal sex, regardless of HIV status.

 Just as everyone has a butt, everyone has breast tissue.
 This means everyone needs to think about breast cancer.
 Even if you’ve had chest/top surgery to remove breasts, you need to do monthly breast self-exams and get a checkup if you notice unusual lumps or growths, especially if the lump sticks to your chest wall and can’t be wiggled around.
-If your breasts are created via hormone therapy or “boob job” augmentation surgery, you too need to do a monthly breast self-exam.
-Neither testosterone nor estrogen therapy appears to increase the risk of breast cancer, but breast cancer is becoming increasingly common in general—can’t hurt to check yourself out, even if you consider your risk to be low.
+If your breasts are created via hormone therapy or “boob job” / breast augmentation surgery, you too need to do a monthly breast self-exam.
+If you are taking estrogen-based hormone replacement therapy, you should be performing self exams and should get regularly check-ups, as estrogen can increase your risk for breast can.

 That’s it for now, friends.
 Send us some feedback from your own experience, and take care of your parts!